tux-o-matic/fedora-desktop-bootc/README.md

 Add the approriate driver for your target such as AMD, nouveau for Nvidia or i915 for Intel.

 ## Improving boot time
 The base image used is a server variant with systemd services enabled that might be of no use for a desktop system on baremetal.
+Some virtual machine hosting RPMs and services could be removed for desktop.
 Services related to qemu for example are only useful for a virtual machine.
 By using `systemctl disable` in the Containerfile, you can prevent those services from starting at boot time.

 ## Graphical environment